Beinecke Library Acquires Trove of Letters by Author James Baldwin

 The letters to Painter cover the period of Baldwin’s rise to national prominence — from 1954, when Baldwin’s play “The Amen Corner” was performed at Howard University, to 1964, just after the publication of “Another Country,” which he dedicated to Painter.
 Throughout his detailed letters, Baldwin frequently alludes to the composition of the novel, including early insight into the characters’ names and ethnic backgrounds, and to his copious magazine essay assignments.

 The letters to Lerner and Leeming date from 1965 to 1977, the majority of which were written between 1965 and 1968.
-Writing primarily from Istanbul, Baldwin recounts visits from Marlon Brando, among others, and refers to the development of Baldwin’s fourth novel, “Tell Me How Long the Train’s Been Gone.”
+Writing primarily from Istanbul, Baldwin recounts visits from Marlon Brando, among others, and refers to the development of his fourth novel, “Tell Me How Long the Train’s Been Gone.”

 The collection was purchased from Walter O. Evans, a collector and patron of African-American arts and letters.